praetorian-inc/gladius/README.md

 ```

 ### Working with secretsdump
-Sent results of secretsdump to Gladius for parsing and cracking.
+Send results of secretsdump to Gladius for parsing and cracking.

 ```
 for ip in $(cat ips); do secretsdump.py DOMAIN/username:password@$ip > /usr/share/responder/secretsdump_$ip; done